Value change notices mailed.

 Informal hearings, the first step in the appeal process, will be conducted from April 7th through April 28th and appointments must be scheduled by April 25th.
 Please call the following numbers for an informal hearing or for questions:

-If you received a second notice and believe you already returned your list, or if you have not received any assessment list, please call the Greene County Assessor’s office at (417) 868-4101, or visit the office in the Greene County Historic Courthouse, 940 Boonville, Room 37, Springfield.
-Office hours are 8 a.m to 4:30 p.m., Monday through Friday.
+The Assessor has also mailed personal property list second notices for individuals and businesses that have not returned their Assessment Lists that were mailed in January.
+The deadline for filing the Personal Property list is May 1, 2014, in order to avoid a late filing fee.
+If you receive a second notice and believe you have already returned your list, or if you have not received an assessment list, please call the Greene County Assessor’s Office at (417) 868-4101, or visit the office in Room 37 of the Historic Courthouse, 940 N. Boonville.

 Please remember the Beacon website is available to answer most of your questions regarding property address, location, ownership, taxing district, school district, section, township and range, along with maps.
 Our Beacon website is updated nightly so ownership should be current, depending on when the property was purchased.
 Maps in beacon come with a List of layers that can be selected for information such as Lot numbers in Subdivisions, School and Fire districts and City limits.
 There are also many tools available, such as measuring tools, buffers and lots of other features that are free to use as well.